mimiMonads/create-vixeny/plugins/remark/views/public/docs.md

 ### SyncAgnostic

-Vixeny's design ensures that the signature of your function, `f`, remains unaffected by whether its dependencies, declared in `resolve`, are synchronous or asynchronous.
+Vixeny's design ensures that the signature of your functor (function), `f`, remains unaffected by whether its dependencies, declared in `resolve`, are synchronous or asynchronous.
 This allows for greater flexibility and simplicity in defining your application's logic:

 ```javascript
 wrap(options)()